Back to top

 5.1.
 CSS Spy

-CSS spy is a very useful tool to see the possible styling options.
+The CSS spy tool helps to see the possible styling options for selected elements.
 CSS spy is part of the e4 tooling project and can be installed from its update site.
-See the Eclipse 4 installation description for details.

 You can open the CSS spy via the Shift+Alt+F5 shortcut.